NocoinProject/NocoinShill-Twitter-Bot/README.md

 	access_token_secret =   'YourAccessTokenSecret',
 )
 ```

 2. Add/Remove Quotes from answers.py. (\n is Enter on the keyboard, you probably want to remove those)

   2.1 Remove/edit Footer is you want to
 ```
 answers = random.sample([
 "This is without Footer. " ,
 "This is with Footer. " + Footer], 1)
 ```

-5.Edit sleeptime and sleeptext in twitter_bot.py
+3. Edit sleeptime and sleeptext in twitter_bot.py
 ```
 sleeptime = int(600) //How long does to bot sleep in sec sleeptext = "10" //How long will the bot sleep in minutes
 ```

-4. Find this line and change the EDITME text to your keyword(s).
+4. Find this line and change EDITME to your keyword(s).
 To use multiple keyword do "Keyword1 OR Keyword2 OR ..."
 ```
 for s in tweepy.Cursor(api.search, q="EDITME", lang='en').items():
 ```

 5. If you don't have a unique twist to your response based on the keyword in the tweet, delete everything from the first else to the last sleeptime
 ```
 else: